mythaxis/mythaxis.github.io/content/submissions.md

 **If a story has previously been rejected by *Mythaxis*, please do not resubmit** or inquire regarding doing so, unless explicitly invited to by the editor during the original rejection.

 > **Feedback:** Unfortunately, due to increased submission volume, it is no longer possible for us to offer feedback on all rejected submissions.
 This is a regretful necessity, but without the time required to say something meaningful feedback loses its value.
-We may, however, offer comments on strong candidate pieces along with an invitation to revise and resubmit.
+However, on rejecting strong candidate pieces we may offer constructive comments along with an invitation to revise and resubmit.

 **Reprints:** We do not currently invite reprint submissions.